V Sport

-V Sport is the common brand of several sports channels targeting the Nordic countries, owned by Nordic Entertainment Group.
+V Sport is the common brand of several sports channels targeting the Nordic countries, owned by Viaplay Group.
 The brand has been introduced in June 2020, replacing the former brands Viasat Sport and Viasport (Norway only).
-Its main competitors are C More Sport and Eurosport.
+Its main competitors are TV 2 Sport (Denmark), MTV Urheilu (Finland), TV 2 Sport (Norway), TV4 Sport (Sweden) and Eurosport.

+ESportTV

+ESportTV is a Swedish television channel by V Sport.